actions/importer-labs/jenkins/readme.md

   - username: `admin`
   - password: `password`

-2. Click the `Sign in` button and you should now see your new Jenkins instance with a few pre-populataed pipelines.
+2. Click the `Sign in` button and you should now see your new Jenkins instance with a few pre-populated pipelines.

 ## Labs for Jenkins